Filtering DNS with Tcpdump Port 53

 Capture DNS zone transfer Packets with Tcpdump

 DNS zone transfer uses TCP port 53.
 We can filter TCP and port 53 in tcpdump command to capture all these packets.
 In the following example, we use eth0 as the network interface.
 Please change it to adapt to your environment.
+Check here to learn more about how to use tcpdump command to capture packets.

 # tcpdump -i eth0 tcp port 53